Find out which cold and flu remedies work and which may be a placebo.

 A 2015 Cochrane Review found taking a probiotic supplement in a tablet or dairy product appeared to halve the number of colds a person had and cut the duration of these bugs by nearly two days.
 However, the experts had misgivings about the quality of the trials and considered the evidence low.

-Systemic reviews have found only one good-quality study showing garlic supplements lower a person’s risk of developing a cold.
+Garlic is often found in supplements purporting to boost the immune system.
+However, systematic reviews have found only one good-quality study showing garlic supplements lower a person’s risk of developing a cold.
 More research is needed.

 There is some evidence that regular use of these supplements can slightly reduce the risk a person will experience a cold.
 However, this benefit appears to be weak.